Male Postpartum Depression

 Berendzen explains male postpartum depression as a change in a new father’s mood and functionality within the first year after a baby is born, adopted or added to the family structure.
 Male postpartum depression is also known as paternal postnatal depression (PPND).

-“Men can have a baby blues period, just like women.
+“Men can have the baby blues, just like women.
 It’s an adjustment period, getting used to sleep changes and new roles and responsibilities,” Berendzen says.
-“This very normal period isn’t concerning or needs to be examined.
+“This very normal period isn’t concerning and doesn't need to be examined.
 Male postpartum depression is different and needs intervention.”

 Male Postpartum Depression Signs

 Male postpartum depression can manifest in many ways.
-However, there are some common, identifiable symptoms to look for in any new dad.
+However, there are some common, identifiable symptoms to look for in a new dad.

 Risk Factors for Male Postpartum Depression

-“We know that 50 percent of men whose partner has postpartum depression, have an increased risk of postpartum depression themselves.
+“We know 50% of men whose partner has postpartum depression have an increased risk of postpartum depression themselves.
 That’s huge.
 So much focus is on the woman, but we know that it’s important to really examine how he is doing if mom is dealing with postpartum depression, because it can drastically increase the risk for him,” Berendzen says.

 She says this is something she personally experienced and encourages others to keep a watchful eye.

-“I suffered from severe postpartum depression and anxiety after the birth of my first son, in 2011.
+“I suffered from severe postpartum depression and anxiety after the birth of my first son in 2011.
 At the time, I was sent to the only perinatal psych unit in the county.
-My husband went through wondering, ‘who is this person I married and what happened to her?’
+My husband would wonder, ‘Who is this person I married and what happened to her?’
 He had a lot on his plate since he was worrying about me and starting to raise this new baby.
-About two years afterwards, we looked back and could see that he likely suffered too.
+About two years afterwards, we looked back and could see that he likely suffered, too.
 Yet, he didn’t feel like he could say anything because he didn’t give birth, he didn’t have a C-section.
-He felt sort of pushed aside and the entire time he was trying to carry the load of the entire family,” Berendzen says.
+He felt pushed aside, and the entire time he was trying to carry the load of the entire family,” Berendzen says.

 Additional risk factors include: